 As an educator, Derek has taught musicianship at UCLA as a graduate teaching assistant, concert percussion at South Pointe Middle School, and at the Idyllwild Arts Summer ChamberFest.
 In a residency in Bellingham, Washington in 2013, as part of the Smoke and Mirrors Ensemble, he performed over twenty outreach concerts in area schools, as well as an evening program at Western Washington University.

 Derek received his PhD in Music Composition from UCLA.
 Prior to that, he studied percussion, earning a Master of Music and Artist Diploma from The Colburn School's Conservatory of Music as a student of Jack van Geem, and a Bachelor of Music degree as a student of Richard Weiner and Paul Yancich at the Cleveland Institute of Music.

 Outside of music, his loves include coffee, dogs, contemporary art, and books.
-Some of his favorite authors are Maggie Nelson, James Baldwin, and José Esteban Muñoz.
+Some of his favorite authors are Maggie Nelson, James Baldwin, and José Esteban Muñoz, and his favorite artists include Ron Athey, Yves Klein, Kara Walker, and Chris Burden.
 He is in the beginning stages of writing a book about joy.